The Alchemist (play)

-The Alchemist is a comedy by English playwright Ben Jonson.
+The Alchemist is a verse drama comedy by English playwright Ben Jonson.
 First performed in 1610 by the King's Men, it is generally considered Jonson's best and most characteristic comedy; Samuel Taylor Coleridge believed that it had one of the three most perfect plots in literature.
-The play cleverly fulfills the classical unities and vividly depicts human folly, making it one of the handful of Renaissance plays that sees continued life on the modern stage.

 Background

 The Alchemist premiered 34 years after the first permanent public theatre (The Theatre) opened in London; it is, then, a product of the early maturity of commercial drama in London.
 Only one of the University Wits who had transformed drama in the Elizabethan period remained alive (this was Thomas Lodge); in the other direction, the last great playwright to flourish before the Interregnum, James Shirley, was already a teenager.
 The theatres had survived the challenge mounted by the city and religious authorities; plays were a regular feature of life at court and for a great number of Londoners.

 The venue for which Jonson apparently wrote his play reflects this newly solid acceptance of theatre as a fact of city life.
 In 1597, the Lord Chamberlain's Men (a.k.a. the King's Men) had been denied permission to use the theatre in Blackfriars as a winter playhouse because of objections from the neighbourhood's influential residents.
 Some time between 1608 and 1610, the company, now the King's Men, reassumed control of the playhouse, this time without objections.
 Their delayed premiere on this stage within the city walls, along with royal patronage, marks the ascendance of this company in the London play-world (Gurr, 171).
 The Alchemist was among the first plays chosen for performance at the theatre.

 Jonson's play reflects this new confidence.
-In it, he applies his classical conception of drama to a setting in contemporary London for the first time, with invigorating results.
+In it, he applies his classical conception of drama to a setting in contemporary London for the first time.
 The classical elements, most notably the relation between Lovewit and Face, are fully modernised; likewise, the depiction of Jacobean London is given order and direction by the classical understanding of comedy as a means to expose vice and foolishness to ridicule.
+Johnson's play reflects on-going concerns at the time, including the ongoing Second plague pandemic and social inequality.